Who is this article for?

 - The Code42 federal environment is categorized in the moderate impact level according to FIPS 199 requirements.

-- The administration console, Code42 app, and all data is encrypted according to FIPS 140-2 requirements, instead of via other strong encryption methods that may not be FIPS compliant.
+- The Code42 console, Code42 app, and all data is encrypted according to FIPS 140-2 requirements, instead of via other strong encryption methods that may not be FIPS compliant.
 In all Code42 environments, data is encrypted both at rest and in transit.

 - To ensure the use of FIPS encryption in the Code42 app, app installations must be deployed with a deployment policy.
-Users cannot download the installation package from the administration console or an email message.
+Users cannot download the installation package from the Code42 console or an email message.

 - External keystores (such as a Vault server) cannot be used to separately store encryption keys.